Last Updated on June 3, 2023

-Every year, I wait eagerly for the ground to warm enough that my purslane reappears, since it’s not only yummy but also incredibly good for you.
+Every year, I wait eagerly for the ground to warm enough that my purslane reappears, since it’s not only delicious but also incredibly good for you.
 (More on that below.)

 Here in the U.S., purslane is not one of the better-known weeds you can eat, but in other parts of the world it’s commonly used in all kinds of dishes.
 In addition to a number of Mexican favorites, you’ll find Turkish and Greek purslane recipes featuring cooked and raw purslane.
 I’m told it’s also popular in France, and who knows more about food than the French?

 Gandhi reportedly loved purslane, and Thoreau claims to have happily supped on it at Walden as part of his experiment in self-sufficiency: